European Federation of Periodontology: History of the EFP

 The origins of the European Federation of Periodontology (EFP) date back to a conversation in 1985 between Dr Jean-Louis Giovannoli (France) and Professor Ubele van der Velden (the Netherlands).
-The concept of a united and cooperative body of European societies of periodontology emerged from this conversation.
+The concept of a united and co-operative body of European societies of periodontology emerged from this conversation.
 Subsequent discussions and meetings, over the following six years, led to the formation of the Federation.

-The European Federation of Periodontology was formally created at a meeting on 12–13 December 1991 in Amsterdam at which the federation’s objectives were adopted and its constitution and by-Laws were approved.
+The European Federation of Periodontology was formally created at a meeting on 12–13 December 1991 in Amsterdam at which the federation’s objectives were adopted and its constitution and by-laws were approved.
 The newly formed EFP comprised the national societies of periodontology of 11 European countries: the Belgian, British, Dutch, French, German, Irish, Italian, Portuguese, Spanish, Swedish, and Swiss societies.

-The EFP’s constitution and by-Laws were amended in 1996, 2010, and 2016.

 The EFP’s first scientific congress, called EuroPerio1, was held at EuroDisney in Paris, France, on 12–15 May 1994.
-Since then, a further eight editions of the EuroPerio congress have been held.
+Since then, a further nine editions of the EuroPerio congress have been held.

 The first European Workshop on Periodontology (later rebranded as Perio Workshop) was held in February 1993 in Ittingen Charterhouse, Thurgau, Switzerland, focused on “the clinical practice of periodontology”.
-A further 15 such workshops have since been held, some in partnership with other organisations.
+A further 17 such workshops have since been held, some in partnership with other organisations.

-In 1998, the EFP gave its first accreditation to a postgraduate programme in periodontology, to the Academic Centre of Dentistry (ACTA) in Amsterdam, the Netherlands, followed by the University of Bern in Switzerland.
-By 2021, the number of accredited programmes stood at 16 in 12 countries.
+In 1998, the EFP gave its first accreditation to a postgraduate programme in periodontology, to the Academic Centre of Dentistry (ACTA) in Amsterdam, the Netherlands, soon followed by the University of Bern in Switzerland.
+By 2023 the number of accredited programmes stood at 23 in 15 countries.

 The EFP’s flagship publication is the Journal of Clinical Periodontology which has been published since 1974 and which became the official journal of the federation in December 1993.
 The publisher of the Journal since 2008 has been Wiley Online Library.